dfgav1r1a/thoughts-to-words-fs/README.md

 I intended this to be a non scrollable application but that turned out to be a difficult task given the content I intended to display on each page.
 If I had more time to develop this solution, I would implement pagination in the All posts page instead of relying on the appeareance scroll bar when the content overflows the container.

-This application is responsive but it is not perfect, further fixes need to be implemented for some of the elements to be completely responsive, specially the horizontal navigation bar.
+This application is responsive but it is not perfect, further fixes need to be implemented for some of the elements to be completely responsive, specially the vertical navigation bar.
 I am still working on a solution for some of the issues.

 ## if (!deadline) { ... }